Xena: Warrior Princess season 4

-The fourth season of the television series Xena: Warrior Princess commenced airing in the United States and Canada on September 28, 1998, and concluded on May 17, 1999, and contained 22 episodes.
+The fourth season of the television series Xena: Warrior Princess commenced airing in the United States and Canada on September 28, 1998 and concluded on May 17, 1999, after 22 episodes.

-The fourth season aired in the United States on the USA Network.
+The fourth season aired in the United States in broadcast syndication.
 The season was released on DVD as a ten disc boxed set under the title of Xena: Warrior Princess: Season 4 on June 15, 2004 by Anchor Bay Entertainment.

 "The Way" was withdrawn from broadcast prior to its airing.
 In response to this decision, a fan petition was circulated online and the episode was aired.